ForkingPaths2040/Pointual/README.md

 ### Goals

-- _Provide a quick and easy way to submit infractions_
+- _Provide a quick and easy way to submit infractions and documentations_
 - _Provide accountability by reviewing total infractions from specific date_
 - _Quick acknowledgement to see which employees need to be reconsicled_